zckrs/Tree-of-Savior-Lua-Mods/README.md

 # Usage

-To configure which columns are visible, open expviewer.lua with any text editor once you have installed it to the right place.
+To configure which columns are visible on the expviewer, open addons/expviewer/expviewer.lua with any text editor once you have installed it to the right place.
 You will see these settings at the top of the file:

 ```
 settings = {